 If you chose to go with RPN in the previous step, you can choose the number of Risk Levels and the FME(C)A scale next.
 Again, you can customize both of them after you have created the project but its most time-efficient to choose options that are closest to your risk model.
 You are provided a choice between four or three risk levels and a combination of Severity, Occurrence and Detectability.

 Finally, there is an option to “Enable strict Harm and Severity mapping”.
-This feature is related to the requirement of ISO 14971 for medical device risk management where one harm is always having strictly the same Severity throughout one risk project (the mapping is enabled by default).
-Now, if you would like to use SoftComply Risk Management Plus to manage other types of risks (e.g. project risks, cybersecurity risks, etc) in your other risk projects, you may want to change the Severity of risks that have the same Harm (disable the mapping).
-Note that this feature cannot be changed during one risk project.
+This feature is related to the requirement of ISO 14971 for medical device risk management where one harm is always having the same Severity throughout one risk project (the mapping is enabled by default).
+In case you update the Severity of a risk, the SoftComply Risk Manager Plus app will check all the risks in the risk project that have the same Harm and it will then update their Severity as well to keep the risk data consistent.
+In case you would like to use the SoftComply Risk Manager Plus to manage other types of risks (e.g. project risks, cybersecurity risks, etc) where you’d like to have different Severity levels for risks that have the same Harm, then you can disable this mapping when you create the new risk project.
+Note that this feature can only be changed when creating the risk project and cannot be modified later.

 We would recommend you always start your risk project by configuring the Risk Model, i.e. before adding risks into the Risk Management table.
 Risk Model holds your risk project settings, i.e. scales for Severity, Occurrence/Probability and Detectability.
 It will also have RPN scale range settings and/or matrix settings.
 All settings are fully customizable.